Public Records & Services in Romney

 Frequently Asked Questions

 To register to vote in Romney, Indiana, residents can register online through the Indiana Secretary of State's website, by mail, or in person at the Tippecanoe County elections office.
 Indiana requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Indiana Secretary of State's voter lookup tool.
-For local municipal elections in Romney, contact the Tippecanoe County Clerk's office for schedules and ballot information.
+For local county and state elections (Romney is an unincorporated community in Tippecanoe County and does not hold municipal elections), contact the Tippecanoe County Clerk's office for schedules and ballot information.

 Property records for Romney, Indiana are maintained by the Tippecanoe County Assessor's Office and the Tippecanoe County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Tippecanoe County, including parcels in Romney.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Tippecanoe County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Indiana counties provide online property record searches through their county websites.
-For in-person requests, visit the Tippecanoe County offices at the county courthouse.
 The Tippecanoe County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Romney, Indiana residents are available through both county and state offices.
 The Indiana State Department of Health, Vital Records, located in Indianapolis, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Indiana.
 Orders can be placed online, by mail, or in person.
 Locally, the Tippecanoe County Clerk's office issues marriage licenses and maintains marriage records for Tippecanoe County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.